 So next time you're feeling peckish at a night market in Jakarta or you fancy a bite at a bar in Lima, let Veganagogo do the talking for you.
 Flash our app then sit back and enjoy your vegan meal with confidence.

-We're kicking off version 1.0 of Veganagogo with professional translations for 50 languages, including those spoken in many of the world's most visited countries — our plan is to have you successfully ordering vegetarian fare from Albania to Zambia.
+We're kicking off with professional translations for 50 languages, including those spoken in many of the world's most visited countries — our plan is to have you successfully ordering vegan fare from Albania to Zambia.
 We realise it's a big ol' world out there and there's still plenty of languages left to cover, so keep an eye out for free language releases as Veganagogo strives to cover the world.

 Veganagogo translates your vegan message into the following 50 languages: